Sure Dividend

 Final Thoughts

 The trust has a diversified loan portfolio and has proven successful at increasing its profitability over time.
-Ellington Financial’s dividend yield also looks safe for now, though another cut could be in the offering if the trust were to see a slowdown in its business.
+Ellington Financial’s dividend yield also looks safe for now, though another cut could be possible, if the trust were to see a slowdown in its business.

 Don’t miss the resources below for more monthly dividend stock investing research.